sbbhardwa/Visionari/README.md

 •	User-Friendly Interface: Modern, intuitive interface built with PyQt5, including professional touches and customization.
 •	Open Source: Licensed under GPLv3, Visionari is open for contribution and enhancement by the community.

+**New Features: Enhanced LLM Parameters UI**

+Max New Tokens Slider: Allows users to set the maximum length of the generated text.
+This is now equipped with a detailed tooltip explaining its functionality and a 3D visual effect for better interaction.

+Tooltip: "Maximum length of the newly generated text.
+If explicitly set to None, it will be the model's max context length minus input length.
+(Default: 512, 1 ≤ max_new_tokens ≤ 1000000)"

+Temperature Slider: Controls the randomness of the output.
+A tooltip has been added for a better understanding of this parameter, and the slider has a smooth movement with an improved visual style.

+Tooltip: "Temperature to use for sampling.
+0 means the output is deterministic.
+Values greater than 1 encourage more diversity.
+(Default: 0.7, 0 ≤ temperature ≤ 1)"

+Top P Slider: Provides control over the sampling strategy by choosing from the highest probability tokens.
+This slider also includes a tooltip and improved visuals for a more intuitive user experience.

+Tooltip: "Sample from the set of tokens with the highest probability such that the sum of probabilities is higher than p.
+Lower values focus on the most probable tokens.
+Higher values sample more low-probability tokens.
+(Default: 0.9, 0 < top_p ≤ 1)"

 **Installation**
 To get started with Visionari, clone the repository and install the required dependencies.
 Prerequisites